DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 ## 3. Language

 #### Choosing words with dignity
 What you write and what you say can enhance the dignity of people with disabilities and promote positive attitudes about their abilities.
-This [pdf](http://www.adahospitality.org/sites/default/files/sites/default/files/Choosing%20Words%20with%20Dignity.pdf) includes examples of Affirmative Phrases (Do use) and Negative Phrases (Don't use)
+[Examples of Affirmative Phrases](http://www.adahospitality.org/sites/default/files/sites/default/files/Choosing%20Words%20with%20Dignity.pdf) (Do use) and Negative Phrases (Don't use).

 #### Avoid gendered pronouns
 Avoid using male pronouns ("he", "him", "his") in circumstances that describe people of any gender.
-Find examples of nonsexist language [here](http://geekfeminism.wikia.com/wiki/Nonsexist_language)
+Find [examples of nonsexist language](http://geekfeminism.wikia.com/wiki/Nonsexist_language).

 #### Avoid gendered terms
 For example, avoid these words when addressing groups: Guys, Ladies & Gentlemen.
 Instead use: Folks, Everybody, People.
-More examples [here](http://geekfeminism.wikia.com/wiki/Nonsexist_language).
+More [examples of nonsexist language](http://geekfeminism.wikia.com/wiki/Nonsexist_language).

 ## 4. Code of Conduct